-25. insurer/takaful lt is common for operators to purchase reinsurance/retakaful contracts.
+- 26. It is common for insurer/takaful operators to purchase reinsurance/retakaful contracts.
 If a claim is made against the insurer/takaful operator, he will recover his losses by making a claim against the reinsurer/retakaful operator under the reinsurance/retakaful contract.
 As such claims are made under a separate contract of reinsurance/retakaful for which the insurer/takaful operator is now an insured/participant, it will not be treated as a recovery of cash payment.
-Therefore, the insurer/takaful operator need not reduce its input tax claims if he receives any cash payment under a separate reinsurance/retakaful contract.
+Therefore, the insurer/takaful operator need not reduce its input tax claims if he receives any cash payment under a separate reinsurance/retakaful contract. - 27.
+The premiums of a reinsurance contract would qualify for zero-rating if it is a supply made 'under a contract with', and which 'directly benefits' a person belonging outside Malaysia, and who is outside Malaysia when the service is performed.
+Hence, reinsurance premiums received from cedants belonging outside Malaysia can be zero-rated.
+Reinsurance cover is not treated as supplied directly in connection with goods or land.